andsmith/blob_pong/README.md

 # blob_pong
-Generalization of pong for arbitrary ball viscosities.
+Generalization of Pong for arbitrary ball viscosities.